Conventional Beamformer#

 Number of output streams \(M\).

-property num_transmit_focus_angles: int#
+property num_transmit_focus_points: int#

-Number of required transmit focus angles.
+Number of required transmit focus points.

-Number of focus angles.
+Returns: Number of focus points.

 property num_transmit_input_streams: int#